Seatbelts and Child Restraints

 The new Child and Restraint Safety Equipment Access and Training (Carseat) Trust SC 2025 launched in December 2025 to make child car seat safety more accessible, affordable and understood across the region.

 They will also offer education and training on child restraint safety, and car seats will be available for hire for short or long-term use, with a returnable bond and a simple payment schedule.
-For more information about the trust or how to access the service, you can them via their Facebook page, CarSeat Trust SC 2025.
+For more information about the trust or how to access the service, you can contact them on 022 415 3712 or via their Facebook page, CarSeat Trust SC 2025

 Plunket Child Restraint Technicians